Canon 1300D vs Sony A7

-The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Alpha A7 are two digital cameras that were officially introduced, respectively, in March 2016 and October 2013.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Alpha A7 are two digital cameras that were revealed to the public, respectively, in March 2016 and October 2013.
 The 1300D is a DSLR, while the A7 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (1300D) and a full frame (A7) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Sony A7

-The physical size and weight of the Canon 1300D and the Sony A7 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Sony A7.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is notably smaller (8 percent) than the Canon 1300D.
 Moreover, the A7 is slightly lighter (2 percent) than the 1300D.
 It is noteworthy in this context that the A7 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.